meezwhite/p5.grain/README.md

 ### Pixel manipulation

-This example demonstates granulating the artwork using `granulateCustom(callback)` function.
+This example demonstates granulating the artwork using `tinkerPixels(callback)` function.
 In this case the `callback` function is an implementation of the `granulateSimple` function. *Note: example is non-deterministic!*

 ```js
 function setup() {